 The catcher is sometimes referred to as the general on the field.
 You have a view of the entire playing area so can see the runners and where the ball is.
 It is a good idea for you to practice calling where to throw the ball if someone fields it and has to throw to make a play.

 Learn the game and learn the strategies.
 For example knowing that it is a good idea for the outfielders to throw 2 bases ahead of the runner is a good thing to stop them at advancing only 1 base instead of 2.

 Learn how to read batters.
 On some teams the coaches will call the pitches during the game and if you are fortunate, especially in your early years you will call the pitches for your pitcher based on what you know of the batters and their tendencies.
 Study them and even make notes after games so that you can review for the next game.

 - position square to the pitcher

-- always try to receive the pitch in the centre of the body
+- always try to receive the pitch in the center of the body

 - move the body if you have to

-- hold your arms out just in front of your body with a big glove target
+- hold your arms comfortably in front of your body with a big glove target

-- watch the ball all the way into the glove
+- see the ball all the way into the glove

 - then let the arms cushion the ball